Mindi Messmer

-Mindi Messmer is an American environmental and public health scientist and author of Female Disruptors; Stories of Mighty Female Scientists.
-She served as a member of the New Hampshire House of Representatives from 2016 to 2018, representing Rockingham district 24 (Rye and New Castle).
+Mindi Messmer is an American scientist, politician and author She served as a member of the New Hampshire House of Representatives from 2016 to 2018, representing Rockingham district 24 (Rye and New Castle).
 She was a candidate for the 2018 Democratic nomination for New Hampshire's 1st congressional district seat and the Democratic candidate in the 2020 general election for the Executive Council in New Hampshire's District 3.

 Education

 After high school, Messmer studied computer science at Syracuse University before switching her major to geology.
 She earned a Master of Science in clinical and translational science from Georgetown University.

 Career

 Messmer works as a senior research scientist.
 As a legislator, she spearheaded stronger protections for bottled water, and for arsenic, lead, and PFAS chemicals in drinking water and lead poisoning prevention.
 She has conducted and managed projects ranging in scale from small hazardous waste site assessments and remediation design, to large remedial investigations and remedial action under a variety of regulatory programs including RCRA, CERCLA, and State Superfund.

 Messmer has served on then-Governor Maggie Hassan's Task Force to investigate the rhabdomyosarcoma and pleuropulmonary blastoma double pediatric cancer cluster that she identified and reported in 2014.
 The cluster was confirmed by the NH Department of Health and Human Services (DHHS) in 2016.
 She was appointed head of the Governor's Task Force Subcommittee to coordinate efforts with the USEPA and New Hampshire Department of Environmental Services (NHDES) to direct the investigation into Coakley Landfill Superfund Site.
 She continues to serve on several statutory commissions aimed at cancer prevention, and environmental and drinking water protection and serves as chair of the Environmentally-Triggered Chronic Disease Statutory Commission formed by the bill she sponsored in 2017 (HB511).

 Messmer continues to raise awareness and publish science relative to environmentally-triggered disease and cancer and cancer prevention.